 The Kenya Certificate of Secondary Education (KCSE) is a national exam administered annually to students in their final year of secondary education.
-The exam determines which students proceed with university education.
+The exam determines which students proceed to university.

-In this article, we analyze the 2024 KCSE results while comparing the performance of students this year to previous years.
+In this article, we analyze the 2025 KCSE results and compare this year's performance with previous years'.

 Quick Facts

-- A total of 246,391 students are eligible for university admission, having scored a C plus and above.
+- A total of 270,715 students are eligible for university admission, having scored a grade of C+ or higher.

-According to the Kenya National Examinations Council, the number of females registered for KCSE exceeded that of males for the first time.
+According to the Kenya National Examinations Council, the number of female students registered for the KCSE exceeded that of males for the third year in a row.

-More males than females scored a C+ and above.
+More males than females scored C+ or higher.

-Male students were overrepresented in the higher grades above C+.
-Of the 1,693 students who scored an A-plain in 2024, 556 were females, while males were twice the number of females, at 1,137.
+Male students were overrepresented in higher grades above C+.
+Of the 1,932 students who scored an A-plain in 2025, 600 were females, while males numbered 1,332, almost twice as many.

-The same trend persists among students who scored an A minus through a B plus.
+The same trend persists among students who scored from A minus to B minus.

-The chart below shows the total number of males and females who scored a C plus and above.
+The chart below shows the total number of males and females who scored C+ or higher.

 Males are overrepresented in lower grades below C-plus

-For instance, 58% of those who scored an E were males, compared to 42% who were females.
-Moreover, more males (52%) scored a D minus than females (48%).
+For instance, 60% of those who scored an E in 2025 were males, compared to 40% who were females.

 Only a quarter of the students are eligible for direct university admission.

-KCSE students are required to attain a minimum grade of C plus to be eligible for direct university admission.
-Results from the 2024 KCSE suggest that only 25.5% of the students attained a C plus and above.
+KCSE students must attain a minimum grade of C+ to be eligible for direct university admission.
+Results from the 2024 KCSE indicate that only 27.4% of students attained a grade of C+ and above.

-A total of 712,537 students did not attain the minimum grade of C plus needed for university admission.
+A total of 718,446 students did not attain the minimum grade of C+ required for university admission in 2025.

 As the chart below shows, a majority of these students scored lower grades, with the largest number scoring grade Ds.